tkiraly/spec/spec.md

 The RX1DRoffset field sets the offset between the uplink data rate and the downlink data rate used to communicate with the end-device on the first reception slot (RX1).
 By default this offset is 0.
 The downlink data rate is always lower or equal than the uplink data rate.
 The  offset is used to take into account maximum power density constraints for base stations in some regions and to balance the uplink and downlink radio link margins.

-The actual relationship between the uplink and downlink data rate is region specific and  detailed in the LoRaWAN Regional Parameters document [PARAMS].
+The actual relationship between the uplink and downlink data rate is region specific and  detailed in the "Physical Layer" section.

 The delay **RxDelay** follows the same convention as the **Delay** field in the ***RXTimingSetupReq*** command.